 There have been several reports and evidence of crop failures across the country due to the unpredictable rainfall pattern.
 Rainfall pattern has actually been getting worse over the years.
 Farmers are now feeling the severity of the issue when their hope of getting better rains seem not to happen year after year.

 The solution to this pattern has been well disseminated by the Centre for No-till Agriculture (CNTA) and farmers are gradually grasping the concept and its benefits.

 The fact is, it remains the one solution for the current rainfall pattern, or crops will continually fail.
 Worse of all, crops will fail as our soils and environment are also destroyed with the current cropping technologies being practised.

 PRACTISE CONSERVATION AGRICULTURE

-Now, we will outline just a couple of things you need to do, under conservation agriculture, to successfully manage your crops even in the erratic and reduced amount of rainfall.
+Now, we will outline just a couple of things you need to do, under conservation agriculture, to successfully produce Crops even in the erratic and reduced amount of rainfall.